+I have a new lover, pet, and housemate.
+Its name is Sybian.
 How do I describe Sybian?
 Can I call a 22-pound, vibrating, mountable, power tool a “vibrator”?
 That’s like calling the Sydney Opera House (which I plan to visit in September!) a music device.
+Do you want to know my Sybian review?

 The Sybian is a big, curved apparatus designed to be mounted.
 You attach the attachment of choice, apply lubricant to the attachment and to yourself, straddle the Sybian, sit on it, turn the dial to control the sensations, and enjoy.